entirelymagic/DeliveryCalculator/README.md

 # DeliveryCalculator
-nderstanding your earnings can help you plan your schedule and make the most of your time.
+Understanding your earnings can help you plan your schedule and make the most of your time.
 Helpful tools will let you keep track of your earnings, see totals in real time, get details on a specific delivery, compare earnings by week, and more.